yona-lang/homepage/docs/stdlib/functions/never.md

 Function `never` is a function that is never completed.

 ## Usage
-Because of Yatta's non-blocking and asynchronous nature, it may not be obvious how to write a program that never completes.
+Because of Yona's non-blocking and asynchronous nature, it may not be obvious how to write a program that never completes.
 One common usecase here would be when writing an HTTP server, then a program should never stop.
-Since the HTTP server itself is a non-blocking function, after it is created, Yatta program would just end, without using this function.
+Since the HTTP server itself is a non-blocking function, after it is created, Yona program would just end, without using this function.
 Additionally, this function doesn't take any CPU time.

 ```haskell
 do